How much regulation do we need from genomes to society?: Results

 Based on the mathematical model, we expect the scaling of regulatory functions to vary according to the system's structure.
 Bacteria, representing the most well-mixed end of the spectrum, operate like a ``soup,'' where any gene can interact with any other gene.
 Cities, while still relatively well-mixed, exhibit a lesser degree of mixing due to the bottom-up emergence of social network clustering.
 We anticipate that these systems will have higher, superlinear exponents.
 On the modular end of the spectrum are human organizations such as companies and universities, which predominantly feature strong departmental structures.
 We expect these entities to have scaling exponents close to linear.

-In the data we gathered, regulatory costs scale with system size across diverse systems.
+In the data we gathered, regulatory costs scale with system size across diverse systems following similar power law behavior remarkably closely.
 Three examples are shown in Fig.~\ref{fig:coordinationScaling}: regulatory genes in bacteria, lawyers in cities, and managers in Norwegian companies.
-As predicted, the scaling exponents vary across system types, with regulatory genes in bacteria having the highest exponent at $1.84$.
+As predicted, the scaling exponents vary across system types, with regulatory genes in small bacteria having the highest exponent at $1.65$.
 The number of lawyers scales superlinearly with the urban population, with an exponent of $1.28$ (Fig.~\ref{fig:coordinationScaling}B).
-This is similar to prokaryotic regulatory genes but does not reach quadratic scaling due to constraints on individuals' social interaction capacity and the overall network structure of cities.
+This is similar to prokaryotic regulatory genes but with a lower scaling exponent, likely due to modularization in the interaction network structure of cities.
 Theories of urban scaling based on these constraints have successfully predicted similar exponents for many socioeconomic outputs driven by interactions \cite{bettencourt2013origins, yang2019modeling}.
-Contrary to cities, human organizations—-such as government agencies, companies, and universities—-typically exhibit a high degree of hierarchical structure, leading us to expect different scaling behaviors.
+In contrast to cities, other human organizations---such as government agencies, companies, and universities---typically exhibit a high degree of hierarchical structure, leading us to expect different scaling exponents closer to unity.
 In these organizations, managers play a crucial role in coordinating efforts and mitigating conflicts among subordinates.
-The scaling exponent for managers in Norwegian companies is 0.91 (Fig.~\ref{fig:coordinationScaling}C).
+Thus, the scaling exponent for managers in Norwegian companies is 0.91 in good agreement with our prediction (Fig.~\ref{fig:coordinationScaling}C).